sivalopez/Casting-Agency-REST-API/README.md

 pip install -r requirements.txt
 ```
 #### Run Application
-Before running the application export the required environment variables from `setup.sh`.
+Before running the application create database and export the required environment variables from `setup.sh`.
-And create database.
+NOTE: The application drops all tables and creates them again each time Flask server is run.
 ```
 createdb casting_agency
 source setup.sh